Education in Norway: Timeline of Norwegian higher education

-Special Education
+Special education

-From the 1970s, the government has legislated the new policy that all children should be educated in local schools.
+Norway's first large-scale education institution for people with intellectual disabilities was founded in 1898 by educator Emma Hjorth.
+Since the 1970s, the government has legislated the policy that all children should be educated in local schools.
 Since then, special education has taken place mostly in ordinary schools.
 The need for special education in school depends on the individual student's abilities and capabilities.
-Pupils who cannot manage to yield learning outcomes from the ordinary way of teaching style have a right to special education.
+Pupils who cannot manage to yield learning outcomes from the typical teaching style have a right to special education.

-In special education, Educational/Psychological Service maintains highly qualified specialists, educational psychologists, social welfare workers, and kindergarten teachers, playing a role of safety net in the society.
-Educational/Psychological Service visits school, provides students with help when needed, and assists their family members.
+In special education, the Educational/Psychological Service maintains highly qualified specialists, educational psychologists, social welfare workers, and kindergarten teachers, playing the role of safety net in society.
+The Educational/Psychological Service visits school, provides students with help when needed, and assists their family members.
 In addition to the society system, special educators play a significant role, particularly in the content of their instructions.

-According to The Act relating to Universities and Colleges, universities and university colleges must take responsibility for the students’ learning environment.
+According to The Act relating to Universities and Colleges, universities and university colleges must take responsibility for the students' learning environment.
 Institutions are expected to create an inclusive and flexible learning environment that represents universal design.

 Grading

 Norway has multiple different grading systems, both unique ones and ones that have been based on foreign grading systems.
-The formerly most common system of grades used at university level was based on a scale running from 1.0 (worst) through 6.0 (best) with 4.0 or above being considered passing grades.
+The former most common system of grades used at university level was based on a scale running from 1.0 (worst) through 6.0 (best) with 4.0 or above being considered passing grades.

 The way the new Bologna system was introduced implies that students who had started their studies while the old system still was in effect will graduate with transcripts containing grades from both systems (i.e. both numbers and letters).

 Lower levels of education use a scale running from 1 through 6, with 6 being the highest and 2 the lowest passing grade.
 For non-final tests and mid-term evaluations the grades are often postfixed with + or - (except 6+ and 1-) and it is also common to use grades such as 5/6 or 4/3 indicating borderline grades.
 However, the grades students get on their final diploma are either 1, 2, 3, 4, 5 or 6.